 - 14″ – 20″ torsos without extensions , 18″ – 21″ with 2 inch extensions.

 - One size harness micro adjustable to any torso length within fit range

 - Interchangeable hipbelts in three sizes, to fit waists from 29″ to 42″

 - Max weight limit: 100 pounds

 Internal Organization and Storage

-The Gila 3500 is laid out like an ultralight style backpack with a roll top closure, a long rear mesh pocket, and side water bottle pockets.
-The rear pocket is made with heavy duty mesh to prevent ripping while the side packets are hard faced with 500d Cordura for extra durability.
+The Gila 3500 is laid out like an ultralight style backpack with a roll-top closure, a long rear mesh pocket, and side water bottle pockets.
+The rear pocket is made with heavy-duty mesh to prevent ripping while the side pockets are hard-faced with 500d Cordura for extra durability.
 There are two webbing loops inside the pack bag to hang a reservoir with a single hydration port behind the shoulder harness.

 The side water bottle pockets can hold two 1 liter water bottles, which are reachable while you’re wearing the backpack.
 The pockets have a fabric slit in the bottom to drain water, but you need to be careful not to put small items there, lest they slip out.
 There’s also an elastic cord with a cord lock that runs through the top of each side pocket, so you can cinch it tight and keep taller items like tent poles, a paddle, or fishing rod secure.
 The lower side compression strap runs above the side pocket so there’s no need to ever routed it through or over the pockets like other backpacks.

 The Gila doesn’t have hip belts pockets, although they are available as an optional add-on.
 The outside of the hip belt has a pair of webbing straps to attach them to.
 Both of the shoulder straps have external daisy chains that are convenient for hanging a GPS or camera pocket.